Explore how your team can use Hiver.

 Response Templates: Make use of pre-written templates to respond to commonly asked questions.
 Your team doesn’t have to write responses from scratch every single time.

 Knowledge Base: Empower your employees or vendors to self-serve and reduce repetitive queries.
-Easily build, host, and monitor a centralized library of help articles – answers to frequently asked questions, instructions, and guides – that can be referred to anytime and from anywhere.
+Easily build, host, and monitor a centralized library of help articles – answers to frequently asked questions, how-to guides, and video tutorials – that can be referred to anytime and from anywhere.

 Live Chat: Provide real-time support to your employees and vendors using chat.
-The best part is that you can manage chat support without leaving your inbox.
+Answer their queries in real-time so that their work doesn’t get disrupted.

-Automations: You can automate email management by enabling rule-based assignments.
-Assign tags to all customer conversations based on certain conditions or route them to specific people based on their skill set.
-For instance, all emails with the word ‘Reimbursement’ in the subject line can be tagged as ’Priority’ and be automatically sent to one of your team members in the Finance department.
+Automations: You can automate the way you handle internal queries by enabling rule-based assignments.
+Assign tags to conversations based on certain conditions or route them to specific people based on their skill set.
+For instance, all emails with the word ‘Reimbursement’ in the subject line can be tagged as ’Priority’ and be automatically sent to one of your team members in Finance.

-Integration: Integrate with popular apps like Asana, JIRA, Salesforce, Slack, and Zapier to enhance productivity.
+Integration: Integrate with popular apps like Asana, JIRA, Salesforce, Slack, and Zapier to reduce back and forth between tools and centralize your workflows.

 “After implementing Hiver in my organization, it has completely transformed our internal communications for various purposes.
 It is so effortless that you implement it once with just a few clicks, and a lot of things are automated.
 It also provides various customer support channel options.
 With such an easy-to-integrate product, you can automate a huge number of mundane work communications and email sharing, which actually saves your time and efforts and eliminates communication lag in the team.” – Hiver User Review | G2